yash02896/world-chain/README.md

 `nullifier_hash` - A nullifier hash used to keep track of previously used pbh transactions

-`signal_hash` - This is the transaction hash which associates this proof with a specific transaction

 `root` - The root of the merkle tree for which this proof was generated

 `proof` - The actual semaphore proof verifying that the sender is included in the set of orb verified users